-The 4 soldiers reached hill 432 after walking double -time for 5 kilometers.
-They removed the camouflage and settled in, pulled the grassy cover over them.
+The 4 soldiers reached hill 432 after walking double-time for 2 kilometers.
+They removed the camouflage and settled in, pulling the grassy cover over them.

-Each soldier was assigned a direction.
+Each was assigned a direction.
 Talking was forbidden.
-If any murderers were sighted, a light tap on the shoulder would bring them all to the proper direction.
+If any murderers were sighted, a light tap on the shoulder would bring them all to the exact direction.
 After settling in, they prayed Ma'ariv and began the Seder.
-In was finished within a half hour, and not unexpectedly, the four cups of "wine" had no detrimental effect on their senses.
+It was finished within a half hour, and they were happy that the 4 cups of "wine" had no detrimental effect on their senses.